Temposhark: Internet popularity and podcasts

-In March 2006 MySpace featured Temposhark as one of their favourite artists giving the band a new worldwide platform with more than 928,000 unique plays to date.
+In March 2006 MySpace featured Temposhark as one of their favourite artists, giving the band a new worldwide platform with more than 928,000 unique plays to date.
 The band also have over 25,000 friends on the networking site.

 2006 also saw the launch of Temposhark's official podcast series featuring lengthy interviews with fellow musicians/singers (including Kate Havnevik and Sophie Solomon) as well as short video documentaries and studio diaries.
-This free series of digital downloads began in May that year and is available from music stores such as iTunes and has attracted a cult following of 15,000 subscribers.
+This free series of digital downloads began in May that year and is available from music stores such as iTunes and has attracted 15,000 subscribers.

-In December 2007 and January 2008, Temposhark's singer Robert Diament was invited to be a guest blogger on music blog ArjanWrites.com where he wrote a number of blog entries related to his favourite music.
+In December 2007 and January 2008, Temposhark's singer Robert Diament was invited to be a guest blogger on music blog ArjanWrites.com, where he wrote a number of blog entries related to his favourite music.

 In January 2008, Temposhark launched their music on the Last.fm internet radio network.
 In one week they had over 54,600 plays of songs from their debut album.

-In February 2008, MySpace featured Temposhark again as one of their featured artists giving them an incredible boost to their listening figures of over 70,000 listens in a few days.
+In February 2008, MySpace featured Temposhark again as one of their featured artists, giving them an incredible boost to their listening figures of over 70,000 listens in a few days.

 In March 2008, global fashion brand Fred Perry chose Temposhark as one of their new favourite rising bands.
 Temposhark were featured for the whole month of March at the Fred Perry website and a selection of Temposhark's songs, taken from their debut album, were streamed on the Fred Perry website radio player.

 In March 2008, the band's debut album reached number 20 in the top 100 iTunes US chart for electronic music.